catalinred/catalinred.github.com/_posts/2014-03-01-moving-from-wordpress-to-jekyll.markdown

 easy_install Pygments
 {% endhighlight %}

 At this step, you need to *expose* the Pygments syntax highlighter to Ruby, and to do that run the following like that will install the 0.5.0 pygments.rb version.
-Other versions do not behave well.
+Other versions do not behave well, I found out the hard way.

 {% highlight ruby %}
 gem install pygments.rb --version "=0.5.0"